IntelliTect/Coalesce/Coalesce2.0Changes.md

 | CHANGE | RESOLUTION
 | ------ |----------|
 | NPM Packages: Upgraded to `gulp-typescript` 3.0 and `typescript` 2.3.
 Breaking changes may be found at http://dev.ivogabe.com/gulp-typescript-3/. | Add/update references to `"gulp-typescript": "^3.1.6"` and `"typescript": "~2.3.2"` in your package.json.
 Newer versions are fine, too.
+Update your `gulpfile.js` according to the breaking changes at http://dev.ivogabe.com/gulp-typescript-3/.
 | TypeScript Global variable `baseUrl` is gone. | Replaced by `Coalesce.GlobalConfiguration.baseApiUrl` and `baseViewUrl`.
 | TypeScript global variable `saveTimeoutInMs` is gone. | Replaced by `Coalesce.GlobalConfiguration.saveTimeoutMs`, and the corresponding configuration in class-level and instance-level `CoalesceConfiguration<>` objects.
 | Various knockout bindings that would interpret a `saveImmediately` supplementary binding no longer do so. | The `saveImmediately` standalone binding still exists, but will only function if the currently scoped binding object is a Coalesce `BaseViewModel`.
 This is because the binding must access the model's `coalesceConfig` to set the save timeout, since `saveTimeoutInMs` is no longer a global.